-The Roaring Twenty Project is a photo project to explore and highlight the effect of Covid-19 on the lives of those working within the food & hospitality industry.
-The primary concept is to showcase the frustration and anger of industry figures through 20 ‘roaring’ photographic portraits reacting to the government’s policy response, or lack of it!
+The Roaring Twenty Project is a photo project to explore and highlight the effect of Covid-19 lockdown's on the lives of those working within the food & hospitality industry.
+The primary concept is to showcase the frustration, confusion and sometimes anger of industry figures through 20 ‘roaring’ photographic portraits reacting to the government’s policy response.

 The Roaring Twenty Project is also a reference on ‘The Roaring Twenties’.
 During the early part of the 20th century, the world suffered through the Spanish flu pandemic and First World War resulting in slowing economies and the closing down of sections of society.

 Mark Twain reportedly said ‘History doesn’t repeat itself but it often rhymes’ and I think that is certainly true today.
 There are parallels to a century ago in today’s social upheaval caused by Covid-19, brexit and climate change.
 These events have led to closing down parts of the economy and to people becoming more socially distanced, risk averse and hesitant to spend money.
-But with vaccination roll-out and an end to locdown in sight, we may well see a period of liberation.
+But with vaccination roll-out and an end to lockdown in sight, we may well see a period of liberation.
 Hopefully this will result in packed bars, crowded restaurants and flourishing arts similar to the recovery experienced in 1920’s.

 The economic rebound that created ‘The Roaring Twenties’ led to huge social change in attitudes and helped to established modern Britain.
 I’m therefore keen for this to be a positive project.
 So it will also focus on how hospitality can recover by adapting to take advantage of a ‘bounce’ once people are confident that the vaccinations work, and are confident to socialise in greater numbers.

 I will be shooting 20 individual portraits and combining them into a single image.
 All portraits will be taken with the same lighting, background and edit to create a consistent look for the individual and group image/s.